Roseanna Ford - Project Manager

-Office: 01924 887277
+Landline: 01924 887277

-Kate: My name is Kate Plonka and I am Finance Administrator for the GMB Productive Learning Phase 2 Project.
+My name is Kate Plonka and I am Finance Administrator for the GMB Productive Learning Project Phase 3.
 I work for the GMB learning projects since 2010 and I am responsible for preparing financial information to assist the project to achieve its outcomes, managing and controlling Project’s budget, processing financial information including wages, travel and subsistence and assisting project in achieving its aims and objectives.
 I work closely both with the GMB Finance Department and Union Learning Fund as to be sure that our Project is carried out in an accurate, transparent and reliable way.

-Jon: Hello my name is Jon Stanway and I support the south of the region including Sheffield and Chesterfield.
-I have been actively involved in the GMB’s learning projects for 2 years.
-Previously I was a union rep in manufacturing for many years.
-I believe accessibility to learning and education is vital to working people, and helping our members to discover and develop their talents and progress, not just in the workplace but also in life, is absolutely core union business.
+Hi my name is Jon Stanway.
+My main responsibilities are supporting and developing members to reach their full educational potential in the south of the region, including Sheffield, Doncaster and Chesterfield.
+I have been actively involved in the GMB’s learning projects for 3 years and previously spent many years as a union rep in manufacturing.
+I believe accessibility to learning and education is vital to working people and helping our members to discover and develop their talents and progress - not just in the workplace but also in life - is absolutely core union business.

-Personally, I have recently completed a Master degree as a mature student, and If I can do it so can you!
+Personally, I have recently completed a Master’s degree as a mature student, and If I can do it so can you!
 I am passionate about a fairer society where opportunities are available for all.
-The role of Union Learner Rep is crucial in making this a reality and making a real difference to people’s lives through supporting and encouraging them to progress, and by improving confidence that leads to better career prospects.
+The role of Union Learner Representative is crucial in making this a reality and making a real difference to people’s lives through supporting and encouraging them to progress, and by improving confidence that leads to better career prospects.

 Mobile: 07850 972951

-As a keen and passionate member of the GMB Productive Learning Phase 2 Project Team I am here to support GMB’s Union Learning Representatives (ULR) in the Yorkshire and North Derbyshire Region in promoting and organising lifelong learning opportunities to our members, their colleagues and communities.
+As a member of the GMB Productive Learning Phase 3 Project Team I am here to support GMB’s Union Learning Representatives (ULR) in the Yorkshire and North Derbyshire Region in promoting and organising lifelong learning opportunities to our members, their colleagues and communities.
 With a great deal of knowledge and experience I have helped many members and potential new members up skill, retrain and gain more qualifications, providing information, advice and guidance by signposting to the best possible courses in an array of topics.